javirivera123/CBtree/README.md

 To compile:

 $ make

-To test it, try:
+To run program:

 $ make demo

-To run program
+To delete binaries:

 $ make clean
-To delete binaries: